 The Reference Viewer is how you can see the tree of dependencies that Unreal has constructed for you.

 This tool shows all dependencies of the asset you selected.
 White lines are hard references, pink lines are soft references.
-The difference between the two is of big importance to runtime asset loading, but let’s stick to the packaging process for now (I already discussed them here).
+The difference between these two is also of big importance to runtime asset loading, but let’s stick to the packaging process for now (I already discussed soft pointers here).
 During cooking, both hard and soft references are used to automatically determine an asset’s dependencies.
 These dependencies are also pulled into the cook, and end up in the packaged game.
 The difference between the two though, is that for soft references it’s acceptable if the dependency is excluded from the cook, whereas hard references throw the aforementioned error.
 When you’re loading an asset from a soft reference at runtime that turns out not to be in the pak, it will simply return a nullptr (so you should always be handling that edge case).

 The Reference Viewer is the place to be if you want to track down all remaining hard references to your non-demo content.
 Sometimes you’ll see a reference here that you just can’t find anywhere in the blueprint.
 This could be an outdated reference cache.
 You can easily fix this by compiling and saving the blueprint, and then refreshing the Reference Viewer to see if the dependency has disappeared.
 If not, just do a search through the blueprint with the target asset name.
 Remember that casting to a blueprint class is also considered a reference, so if that’s what’s causing the dependency, either cast to a parent base class, or to an interface where possible.
 It’s also possible that there are hard references to your class, but only from assets that are also excluded from the cook.
 These shouldn’t be a problem.